The Lord Is My Portion - Part 1

 “The Lord’s lovingkindnesses indeed never cease, for His compassions never fail.
 They are new every morning; great is your faithfulness.
 ‘The Lord is my portion,’ says my soul, ‘therefore I have hope in Him.’
 The Lord is good to those who wait for Him, to the person who seeks Him”

-Yesterday we beheld the sacred and most blessed privilege we have been given, as born again, blood purchased, Spirit filled, New Covenant children and priests of God, to knowingly say “The Lord is My portion.”
+Yesterday we beheld the sacred and most blessed privilege we have been given, as born again, blood purchased, Spirit filled, new covenant children and priests of God, to knowingly say “The Lord is My portion.”

 Today I would like to share further insight with you into the wonderful meaning and application of “The Lord is my portion” in our Lives.

 Asaph, himself a priest of God, wrote this, in Psalm 73, “My flesh and my heart may fail, But God is the strength of my heart and my portion forever.”
 O bless our Lord!
 In this beautiful confession we see a direct relationship between our vowing that “the Lord is my portion” with our experiencing God, Himself, being realized as “the strength of my heart.”
-Yes, being our Lord’s priests and knowing that our God is our portion leads us directly into the confession and realization that “God is the strength of my heart and my portion forever.”
+Yes, being our Lord’s priest and knowing that our God is our portion, leads us directly into the confession and realization that “God is the strength of my heart and my portion forever.”

 In every one of these verses, the same specific Hebrew word used for portion is “cheleq.”
 We will look at the meaning of this word tomorrow.